 How to have a sustainable Halloween!

 I have come up with some ideas that I hope will help others in making more sustainable choices when it comes to Halloween, but also hopefully I can offer alternatives as well.
-Let’s celebrate Halloween in the best way possible, whilst also benefiting our environment!
+Let’s celebrate having a sustainable Halloween!

 Normally I would suggest this and love the idea of visiting my local farm and picking up the fruit and vegetables.
-Of course during this time it might vary and some local farms may not even be open for visitors.
-However, this can still be used for years to come.
+I think this is a great way to have a sustainable Halloween.

 I have mentioned previously in my transitioning into Autumn post that is it always good to move with the seasons and see what vegetables are available during this time of year.
 Therefore, going to a local farm and having a look around will not only support a local and small business but it will allow you to see what is available at the moment.

 Also not to mention that it can make a cute date day or even a family day if you have kids.
-For example, you could go Pumpkin picking like I did last year and it was such a fun day out with my mum!
+For example, you could go Pumpkin picking like I did a few years ago and it was such a fun day out with my mum!

 I have seen this a lot more around Christmas time but there are families that enjoy buying new decorations every year.
 However, this is just wasteful and I think if you are spending so much money on items then you need to be getting the most use out of them.

 Therefore, if you buy items then buy them because you are planning on using them for the long term.
 However, of course if you don’t want the items anymore then definitely donate to charity, give to family or friends or sell them online.
 We just need to think of ways to discourage waste and encourage reusing items in our life, and this will help you have a sustainable Halloween.

 Plus this again can be a fun activity to do with the kids or even as a date night if you are both crafty.
 Not to mention getting creative means you are creating unique pieces of decorations that will look great in your home.